jimmoffitt/pi-adventures/README.md

 # pi-adventures

+A collection of notes about setting up a Raspberry Pi 3 for posting and collecting Twitter data.
+So far working with Ruby, Python and Java.

+Covers two-way communication, posting messages to the outside world, and listening for messages.

+## Posting Data

+Posting data enables the Pi device to communicate to the outside world.
+Messages can be public via Tweets or private via Direct messages.
+An example use-case is having a weather station Tweet its readings.

-## Python and public Twitter API
+### Python and public Twitter API

+Have Tweeted with these two packages.
+No issues with getting started.

-sudo pip install twython
++ sudo pip install twython
-sudo pip install tweepy
++ sudo pip install tweepy

-## Ruby and public Twitter API
+### Ruby and public Twitter API

+Have Tweeted with the 'twitter' gem.
+Needed to install bundler and do a fresh ruby install.

 + gem install bundle
 + sudo apt-get install ruby-install
 + gem install twitter  (failed to build native extensions before the previous ruby install)

+### Java example

+[] TODO

+## Consuming data

+The use-case of driving these experiments is enabling a device to listen for commands via Twitter.
+Realtime may be overkill but seems like an interesting POC, enabling realtime control with low latency.

+## Restful Search APIs

+[] TODO

-## Streaming
+## Realtime Streaming APIs

+Gnip Streaming seems a bit more challenging.

 ### Ruby pt-stream